-The use of CorrPower in this pipeline is best suited to detectors that are closely aligned, such as the LIGO detectors.
-However, GEO 600 is not aligned with the LIGO network.
-The r statistic can still be used if the source location and signal waveform are known.
-But, for an untriggered, all-sky burst search that makes no assumptions about the signal waveform, the detection efficiency of the network may be reduced for the LIGO-GEO network if the r-statistic is applied.
+The use of CorrPower in this pipeline is best suited to detectors that are closely aligned, such as the LIGO detectors, since it relies on the detector responses to incoming gravitational waves to be correlated.
+Because GEO 600 is not aligned with the LIGO detectors, an r statistic calculated for the full LIGO-GEO network would be small for some sky locations and polarisations for which the detected signal in GEO 600 has little or no correlation with the detected signal in LIGO.
+This can be accounted for if the source location and signal waveform are known, but for an all-sky burst search, we find that including GEO 600 in the r-statistic calculation has little or no benefit.
 Therefore, we chose to apply CorrPower to only the LIGO subset of detectors.

 The search pipeline also performs two diagnostic tests on times when H1 and H2 Waveburst triggers are coincident.
 These two tests take advantage of the fact that H1 and H2 are located in the same site and fully aligned.
 As a consequence, true gravitational wave signals in H1 and H2 should be strongly correlated and have the same strain amplitude.
 The pipeline requires, therefore, the H1-H2 triggers to have amplitude ratios greater than 0.5 and less than 2 (this range is determined by studying the amplitude ratios of simulated gravitational-wave signals added to the H1 and H2 data streams) [7].
-CorrPower also calculates the sign of the cross-correlation between H1 and H2 with no relative time delay, R_0 , and demands that this quantity be positive.
+CorrPower also calculates the sign of the crosscorrelation between H1 and H2 with no relative time delay, R_0 , and demands that this quantity be positive.